 - 10pcs Resistor (5K1)

 Jumper Wires and Connector Housings

-Here, I recommend you to purchase some colors jumper wires and housings.
+Here, I recommend you purchase some colors of jumper wires and housings.

-Here, recommend you to prepare all there types of wires in vary length for the embedded labs:
+Here, recommend you prepare all there types of wires in various length for the embedded labs:

 - Female-Female Jumper Wires: 6", 12"